What brings you here today?

 Many of those programmes have since been handed over to local governments and NGOs, a mark of success: sustainable healthcare, rooted in communities, no longer dependent on outside support.

-Today, we continue that tradition in Uganda, where we work with partners to strengthen healthcare where it's needed most, while running a specialist hospital in Shoreditch for people affected by HIV, homelessness, and substance misuse.
+Today, we are continuing that tradition in Uganda, where we are working with our partners to strengthen healthcare where it's needed most, while running a specialist hospital in Shoreditch for people affected by HIV, homelessness, and substance misuse.

 160+